-Steps to Allow FTP Traffic in FortiGate
+Steps to Allow FTP Port Forwarding in FortiGate

-1) Create a virtual IP which maps the internal and external IP with correct TCP/UDP port number.
+1) Create a virtual IP which maps the internal and external IP with a correct TCP/UDP port number.

-Head down to ‘Virtual IPs’ and create a new virtual IP.
-Enter the Name of object, select the correct WAN interface which will receive the incoming FTP traffic.
-As said earlier, if the WAN IP is a dynamic (not fixed), leave the ‘External IP address/Range’ to 0.0.0.0 as shown below, otherwise you have to enter the static IP in these fields.
+Enter the name of an object, select the correct WAN interface which will receive the incoming FTP traffic.
+As said earlier, if the WAN IP is a dynamic (not fixed), leave the ‘External IP address/Range’ to 0.0.0.0 as shown below, otherwise, you have to enter the static IP in these fields.

 Enable Port Forwarding and enter port number 21 as TCP port (which is used by FTP protocol by default).
-Click OK to make the changes.
+Click OK to save the changes.

 The service can be ‘ALL’ or ‘FTP’, since we set the FTP port number in virtual IP, selecting the ‘All’ will not cause any issues.
 Select Accept in Action.

-i) Make sure FTP service is running on port 21 on FTP server, because we allowed only this port on the firewall device.
-In some cases, FTP service would have been set to run on different port number, if so, FortiGate virtual IP should modified to accept particular port number.
+- Make sure FTP service is running on port 21 on the server because we allowed only this port number.
+For any special cases, if you are hosting FTP or SFTP sites on different port numbers, then you need to modify the virtual IP to accept a particular port number.